Buying digital music

 Bandcamp is my preferred place to buy music.
 They take 15% of sales of digital items, dropping to 10% after $5,000 is reached.
 Starting in March 2020, they also began having monthly "Bandcamp Fridays" during which they waive their cut entirely and give all the money to artists.
 I find the site's interface to be straightforward, a variety of audio formats are available, and it's easy to download an album as a single ZIP file with high-resolution cover art included in most cases.
 Bandcamp usually sends email notifications when a new album is released by an artist whom I'm following, but I also wrote a tiny program named watchbrainz that notifies me when releases are added to MusicBrainz.

 Bandcamp has a wide enough selection of music that inertia keeps me using it, but I've also had good experiences with Bleep and Boomkat.
 I think their catalogs skew more toward electronic music.
 Labels also sometimes sell digital music directly, e.g. Warp Records.

-Buying music published by the four major record labels (EMI, Sony BMG, Universal, and Warner) is harder.
+Buying music published by the three major record labels (Universal Music Group, Sony Music Entertainment, and Warner Music Group) is harder.
 I haven't been able to find authoritative information online about the cut taken by the major services, but this Quora thread suggests that Apple takes 30% of music sales with an additional 7% going to "integrators", while Amazon takes a full 40%.
 I assume that the lion's share of the remaining 60% or so is going to go to the record label instead of the artist.
 The music industry is terrible.